yykids/Network-VPC/en/console-guide.md

 * A connection to a floating IP does not mean a change of a fixed IP to a floating IP.

-* A single instance can have two subnets connected to two floating IPs, with additional configuration.
-For more details, refer to [Linux Advanced Routing](http://lartc.org/).

 * Traffic occurred to the internet direction shall be charged.

 * Two instances, within a same VPC, communicating via floating IP shall be charged by the usage.